akashghosh256/ObjectDetection_with_HandGestures_Controls/README.md

 ## Features

-- Object Detection: The program uses the `cvlib` library to detect common objects in the video stream and highlights them with bounding boxes.
+- Object Detection: The program uses the `cvlib` library to detect everyday objects in the video stream and highlight them with bounding boxes.
-- Hand Gesture Volume Control: The program uses hand tracking with the `HandTrackingModule` to detect hand gestures, allowing you to control the system's volume by moving your hand up and down.
+- Hand Gesture Volume Control: The program uses hand tracking with the `HandTrackingModule` to detect hand gestures, allowing you to control the system's volume depending upon the distance between the `Thumb` and `Index finger`.

 ## Instructions